neothink-dao/neothink.io/docs/EXECUTIVE-SUMMARY.md

 This approach enhances user choice rather than limiting it:
 - Users can focus on a single platform if that meets their needs
 - Cross-platform discovery is available but never forced
-- "Superachiever" status rewards those who choose to subscribe to all platforms
+- "Superachiever" status ($297/mo) rewards those who choose to subscribe to all platforms
 - Transitions between platforms become seamless as interests evolve

 ## Real-World Impact

 **Current Journey:**
-John joins Ascenders ($19/mo).
+John joins Ascenders ($99/mo) for business growth.
 If interested in longevity, he must create a new account on Immortals, re-enter payment info, and learn a new interface. **Only 12% convert.**

 **Unified Journey:**
-John joins Ascenders ($19/mo).
-He sees personalized Immortals content recommendations and upgrades to a dual-platform subscription ($29/mo) with one click. **40% convert.**
+John joins Ascenders ($99/mo).
+He sees personalized Immortals content recommendations about Project Life supplements and upgrades to a dual-platform subscription ($198/mo) with one click. **40% convert.**

 Our approach respects user autonomy—those who prefer single-platform engagement still get an enhanced experience, while those with broader interests can seamlessly expand their engagement.